sarahalang/2026-academicWebsite/_news/announcement_2.md

 ---
 layout: post
-title: Ambix Special Issue on “Computational Approaches to the Histories of Alchemy and Chemistry” about to be published!
+title: '*Ambix* Special Issue on “Computational Approaches to the Histories of Alchemy and Chemistry” about to be published!'
 date: 2026-06-22
 inline: false
 related_posts: false